Safari Travel Insurance

 • Top of the line coverage

-• Good coverage for personal equipment
+• Good coverage for personal equipment (up to a maximum of $2,500 per person)

 • Offers the “Name a Family Member” option